-There are many ways to acquire the corridor you plan to develop as your trail.
-If an active line still exists on the corridor, you might consider a rail-with-trail, or railbanking if the line is unused.
-Or if the corridor has been abandoned, you can use a variety of methods to acquire the corridor parcels.
+There are many ways to acquire a corridor for trail development.
+If an active line still exists on the corridor, you might consider a rail-with-trail.
+If the line is unused but still legally active, you might consider railbanking.
+If the corridor has been abandoned, you can use a variety of methods to acquire the corridor parcels.

 Option to Buy

 An easement is a right to use another person's real estate for a specific purpose; in your case, a trail.
 Easements can be negotiated with private landowners as well as with public entities, such as a utility company.
-Because you are not purchasing the land in its entirety, the cost is typically less than if you were to purchase it.
+Because you are not purchasing the land, the cost is typically less than if you were to purchase it.